vinibrsl/sinatra-blog/README.md

-# sinatra-blog
+# Sinatra Blog
-🎙 simple blog implementation using Sinatra
+🎙 The simplest blog implementation using Sinatra